Agoric/ERTP/core/zoe/docs/zoe.md

 2. I escrow my three bricks with Zoe and get an escrow receipt and a promise for a payout in return.
 3. I send my escrow receipt to the swap as the first offer.
-4. I tell you the swap's `instanceId`
+4. I tell you the swap's `instanceHandle`
-5. Using the `instanceId`, you look up the swap with Zoe.
+5. Using the `instanceHandle`, you look up the swap with Zoe.
 6. You verify that it's using the `publicSwap` contract code you expect, and can ask the swap about the offers made so far.
 7. You escrow your offer (offering five wool for three bricks) with